frontegg/java-sdk/spring/README.md

 }
 ```

-all frontegg specific properties can be defined in the `application.yml` file
+all frontegg specific properties can be defined in the `application.yml` file as follows:

 ```yaml
 frontegg: